-Consultation on Proposals, Including Proposed Lease, re Land at Caddlehill Street, Greenock
+Completed Consultation on Proposed Lease of Land at Caddlehill Street, Greenock

-The Council is considering what the land at Caddlehill Street, Greenock (the Site) can be used for in the future, and one option that has emerged is the lease proposal detailed below.
-The Site forms part of the common good and the Council is keen to hear the views and comment of the community on this quesiton.
+The Council is considering what the land at Caddlehill Street, Greenock (the Property) can be used for in the future and the Council is keen to hear the views and comment of the community on this quesiton.
 The Property forms part of the common good and the Council has previously consulted on poposed uses of the same.

-A plan showing the Site shaded in red can be downloaded from the documents section of this page.
+A plan showing the Property shaded in red can be downloaded from the documents section of this page.

-One proposal that is actively being considered by the Council is the grant a lease of the Site to Permallot, a Commmunity Group who have expressed an interest in the Site, and that on the following terms:
+One proposal that is actively being considered by the Council is the grant a lease of the Property to Caddlehill Green Space Community Group, and that on the following terms:

 - the start date has yet to be agreed;